Central Geelong Revitalisation

 - to locate the National Disability Insurance Agency headquarters in central Geelong.

 The State Government has committed:

-- $5.5 million to deliver early stages of the Action Plan; outdoor spaces and streetscapes will be improved to unlock investment and drive economic activity in central Geelong
+- $5.5 million to deliver early stages of the Action Plan

-- $3 million to deliver the first stage of the Malop Street green spine and laneway upgrades
+- $3 million to deliver the first stage of the Green Spine (block two) and the Laneways Project

-- $850,000 towards the redevelopment of Central Geelong’s iconic T&G building
+- $850,00 towards the redevelopment of central Geelong’s iconic T&G building

 What is required

 - Funding to continue the successful implementation of the Revitalising Central Geelong Action Plan